By Owolabi Abiola/First zeal media

 In 2014, Caf awarded Nations Cup hosting rights to Cameroon (2019), Ivory Coast (2021) and Guinea (2023) but the level of preparations drew some anxiety which led to the decision to award the 2019 tournament to Egypt.

-After the decision to strip Cameroon of the hosting rights, CAF agreed to put off each of the three countries’ hosting of the flagship tournament two years each which sparked some backlash.
+After the decision to strip Cameroon of the hosting rights, CAF agreed to put off each of the three countries’ hosting of the flagship tournament by two years each which sparked some backlash.

 Africa’s football ruling body faced multiple legal challenges with Cameroon, Ivory Coast and Guinea all threatening to go to the Court of Arbitration for Sport (CAS) to reverse the decision.